Nordes/SafeCalendar/README.md

-# SAFE Template
+# SAFE Calendar

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+Using the [SAFE Stack](https://safe-stack.github.io/), I wanted to build something a bit different from the sample available on the website to experiment and learn a bit.
+The quality of the code is not something I am looking for, but more experimenting the technology and how it all interacts together

 ## Install pre-requisites